Anguszzzzzzz/steam-clips-exporter/README.md

 To run this script as a systemd service, follow these steps:

 1. Create a new file in `/etc/systemd/system/` called `steam-clips-exporter.service`.
-Add the following contents:
+Add the following contents in your favourite text editor:
 ```bash
 [Unit]
 Description=Steam Clips Exporter